The Referencing@Portsmouth interactive guide helps you to reference your sources correctly. Please read our overview

 Which Reference Style Should I Use?

 - If writing about law and asked to use footnotes or if writing for a qualifying law degree use the OSCOLA referencing style

 - The School of Pharmacy & Biomedical Sciences uses the Vancouver style

 - History units taught in the School of Social, Historical & Literary Studies use the Chicago 16th ed. style.
-However final year students should continue to use the Portsmouth History referencing style.
+Guidance is available from The Chicago Manual of Style Online.